serdarch/NeuroFixer/README.md

 # NeuroFixer

 **NeuroFixer** is a public-demo oriented build and support repository for NeuroFuser-style attention-fusion models.
-It is designed as a lightweight, backbone-agnostic library that can grow toward a future:
+It is designed as a lightweight, backbone-agnostic library that grows toward:

 ```bash
 pip install neurofixer